COVID-19 Vaccine Update

 With two vaccines on the market, hope is here.

-The Pfizer/BioNTech vaccine and the Moderna vaccine have been approved and are now being administered to healthcare professionals nationwide, including Valley doctors and staff.
-Data shows that both are highly effective – 94 percent and higher – in protecting against COVID-19.
+The Pfizer/BioNTech vaccine, Moderna vaccine, and Johnson & Johnson’s Janssen vaccine have been approved and are now being administered to those who are eligible.
+Data shows that the vaccines are highly effective in protecting against COVID-19.